Canada Games Council Announces 2017 Roland Michener Award Winners

 Held once every two years, alternating between winter and summer, the Canada Games represent the highest level of national competition for up and coming Canadian athletes.
 The Games have been hosted in every province at least once since their inception in Quebec City during Canada’s Centennial in 1967.
 The Games are proud of their contribution to Canada’s sport development system in addition to their lasting legacy of sport facilities, community pride and national unity.

+The 2019 Canada Winter Games in Red Deer will be held from February 15th to March 3rd.
+The 2021 Canada Summer Games will be held in the Niagara Region.
 The organization of the Canada Games is made possible thanks to the contribution and support of the Government of Canada, provincial/territorial governments, host municipalities and the Canada Games Council.

 For more Information Contact: